hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-spark-on-mapr-sandbox.md

 ![](/img/tutorial_spark10.png)

-* See below for an example of using scp from the command line:\
+See below for an example of using scp from the command line:<br />
-  use userid: user01 and password: mapr.
+  `use userid: user01 and password: mapr.`

   For VMWare use: `$ scp nameoffile.jar user01@ipaddress:/user/user01/.`